Giornate degli Autori - Venice Days

 All screeners received are not sent back by Venice Days.
 Exceptions can be made upon request of the sender and agreed reshipments can take place only at submitter's charge.

-As for 35 mm prints, all required measures will be taken to safeguard the author's copyright protection.
-After July 31st, all screeners will be destroyed by Venice Days.
+All required measures will be taken to safeguard the author's copyright protection.
+After July 31st 2017, all screeners will be destroyed by Venice Days.

 Article 9.
 Selected films